Working Together to Serve Our Community

 BACKPACK MONTHLY ORDERS

-- Downloadable recipes are available here
+- Find printable recipes here

 Application for National School Lunch Program (Free & Reduced Price School Meals)

-In addition to support from a local food cupboard, school age children in your home may also be eligible for a free or reduced price school meal.
+In addition to support from a local food cupboard, school age children in your home may also be eligible for a free or reduced-price school meal.
 The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools and residential child care institutions.
 You can find the PA Household Application here (en español).
 All household applications must be returned to your child’s school for processing.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.